 - This means that we have to make it easier for people to be open, to go for tests and to seek care.
 We have to treat it as an illness and not a scandal that has to be kept secret.
 We have to create an environment where communities become more caring towards people living with AIDS and orphans and we all take responsibility for education around prevention.

-You can find out whether you are HIV positive by having a free blood test at any clinic or hospital.
+HOW DO YOU TREAT AIDS You can find out whether you are HIV positive by having a free blood test at any clinic or hospital.
 The results will only be given to you.
 If you are positive you should tell your sexual partners so that they can also be tested and you should only practice safe sex.
 There is no cure for HIV/AIDS.
 But treatments are available to manage symptoms.
 People are treated with antiretroviral drugs that strengthen their immune system and slow down the virus.
 These drugs cannot cure you, but sometimes help people live healthy lives for longer.
 People can live with AIDS for many years if they get proper care.
 Healthy eating, exercise, a clean environment and a positive mental attitude can make a big difference.
 Insurance companies can insist on people being tested for HIV and may refuse life insurance.
 But many insurance companies do have special policies for people who are HIV positive.
-PREVENTION
+PREVENTIONPreventing HIV/AIDS:

 - Safer sex practices, Using latex condoms.
 Use a condom every time you have vaginal, anal, or oral sex.
 Condoms are effective in preventing HIV transmission

 - Do not use illegal drugs and do not share needles or syringes.
 Many communities now have needle exchange programs, where you can get rid of used syringes and get new, sterile ones.
 These programs can also refer you for addiction treatment.

 - Avoid contact with another person’s blood.
 If possible, wear protective clothing, masks, and goggles when caring for people who are injured.